Suleiman700/BabylonJs-FPS-Shooter/README.md

 ## Current Status

-The project is still in development, but we have resolved the major issues with the zombie system.
-The zombies now spawn and follow the player, and players can earn rewards for killing them.
+The project is still in development, but due to the lack of time I am stoping working on this project.

-## Next Steps
+## Current bugs

-Our next steps include:

-* Continuously working on resolving the zombie system issues
-* Implementing additional game features, such as sound effects and music
-* Testing and bug fixing
+* When a new player joins the game, The ping will be so high (4,000ms instead of 70ms)
+* The zombie walk path is different for each client (this is because zombie walk path in the scene is done on the client side)

+## How to play:
+1. download the repo
+2. navigate to server `cd server`
+3. start server `node server.js`
+4. open /client2/index.html
+5. have fun :)

 ## Conclusion